What is the Government-in-Action Youth Tour?

 Graham County Electric Cooperative, Inc. (GCEC) is proud to be a sponsor of the Washington Youth Tour (WYT) program.
 Since 1999 GCEC has sent students each year on a week-long, all-expense paid trip to Washington D.C.
 You’ll see places such as the U.S. Capitol, White House, Arlington National Cemetery, Mount Vernon, Fort McHenry, Smithsonian Museums, and many other museums and memorials in the D.C area.
 You’ll have the opportunity to make new friends as you join nearly 1,600 other students all sponsored by electric co-ops from across the country.

 This trip is a once in a life time opportunity!
-GCEC will be taking applications in October 2020 for the 2021 WYT (scheduled for June 7-14, 2018).
+GCEC will be taking applications in October 2021 for the 2022 WYT (tentatively scheduled for June 13-19, 2022).
 Here are the rules for the competition:

 - Must be a Junior attending a High School in Graham County.